preciofishbone/OmniaDocsG2/blocks/sign-off-requests-rollup-613/index.rst

 + **Show search box**: To add a search box, select this option.
 When you do, some additional settings becomes available.
 + **Show sort dropdown**: To add a dropdown where the user can sort the list, select this option.
 + **ADD FILTER**: To add filters for the users to use, select this option.
 For more information, see below.
-+ **Save filter state**:  If you select this option the filter keeps it’s state in the page url as long as the page is active, and will be activated when the user goes back to the page, by using the browser’s Back button.
++ **Save filter state**:  If you select this option the filter keeps it’s state in the page URL as long as the page is active, and will be activated when the user goes back to the page, by using the browser’s Back button.
 The URL can also be copied and for example be used to prepopulate the rollup.
 + **Run query on load**: Decide if the query should be run on load, so the list is filled with sign-off requests, or not.
 If there are a lot of requests, an effective solution could be to show a search box and not use this option.

 In Omnia 7.0 and later, new options for filtering can be available, see: :doc:`Filter options for blocks in Omnia v7 </blocks/general-block-settings/filter-options-block/index>`